About

 Headshot2.jpg

-She has reported from the Ukraine-Poland border on combat injuries, the war court in Guantanamo Bay on the CIA’s alleged torture program, from Iraq on the aftermath of airstrikes against the Islamic State, and from refugee camps in the EU at the height of the Syrian refugee crisis.
+Apart from Gitmo, she has reported from the Ukraine-Poland border on combat injuries during the Russian invasion, from Iraq on the aftermath of airstrikes against the Islamic State, from Syrian refugee camps in the EU at the height of the migrant crisis, and from jails and prisons across the U.S. South.

 Leila is a recipient of an IWMF reporting grant, The Transatlantic Media Fellowship, the Kathryn Davis Fellowship for Peace, the inaugural PERIPLUS Collective Fellowship, and has worked on several Emmy Award winning and nominated series and films.
 She is an active member of the Writers Guild of America, East.